 It’s common to feel regret when in debt because of the long-lasting effects it comes with.
 Whether you had trouble with your credit card or just found it difficult to stay afloat with all of your bills and living expenses, the feeling of regret can leave you frustrated at life and emotionally unstable.
 However, it’s important to understand that through all of that frustrating and regret that you feel, it’s possible to completely wipe that slate blank if you’re willing to.

 Depression is another common negative emotion that we feel when dealing with debt.
 Fortunately, there are many ways around it.
-As shown in this article by psychcentral.com there are many ways to cope with depression that comes from your debts.
+There are many ways to cope with the depression that comes from your debts.
 For instance, it’s important to admit the problem first.
 If you’re in denial that you’re in debt, then it will only make things worse in the future.